libraone/generate-libra-nodes/README.md

 - LIBRA_SOURCE： libra source directory
 - NODE_NUM： number of peer nodes
-- PEER_SEED： seed value that create by create_seed.py on last step
+- PEER_SEED： seed value created by create_seed.py on last step

-#### Execute generate node script
+#### Execute generate node command

 	$ generate_nodes.sh

-The nodes' config files will put on directory nodes:
+The config' file of the generated node is in the nodes directory.

     node-12ef71a8e1c51c4c5abaaabc7d76be85296dbed6632f8f6087d17bf24e24030c
     node-3141d7ff54ea8318041447898eceaeea4cde1c344c6732d60b7d4bf231ebee19

-Then you can copy every node's direcotry to node's server, change setup and startup libra_node program, by followwing the README.md in the node's config directory.
+Then transfer each node directory to the corresponding server, modify the configuration according to the README.md tutorial operation in the directory, and start the node.